 - Donor-advised fund agreement.
-Donor-advised funds provide donors with flexibility to make gifts to their fund and grants to nonprofits on their own schedule.
+Donor-advised funds provide donors with flexibility to make gifts to your fund and grants to nonprofits on your own schedule.

 - Scholarship fund agreement.
 Scholarship funds help students pursue higher education.